FreedomIntelligence/PlatoLM/README.md

 The dataset was dubbed `RealChat` due to its human-like user side.
 UserGPT's versatility in switching between raising novel questions and incorporating single-round dialogs as conversational instructions to create domain-specific datasets led to the naming of the answering model as `ReaLM`.

 ## Methodology
-The key to our idea is to `flip the chessboard` (comes from an AVG うみねこのなく頃に).
+The key to our idea is to `flip the chessboard` (from an AVG うみねこのなく頃に).

 <img src="https://github.com/FreedomIntelligence/ReaLM/assets/73695787/e034f4db-5248-437e-83dd-aa3a940add70" alt="key" width="50%" height="50%">